 It will be assumed that winners are determined by a plurality vote, an antiplurality vote, or one of the many scoring rules that lie 'in between', such as Borda's voting rule.
 Other voting methods like the various rules that focus on pairwise majority comparisons (Copeland's rule, Kemeny-Young rule, etc.) are amenable to the same kind of representation.
-They generate less scintillating results however (cf. Kurz et al. 2020).
+They generate less scintillating results however (cf. Kurz, Mayer, and Napel 2020).

-Appreciators of art and beauty without interest in the formal details are welcome to jump to Section 4.
+Appreciators of art and beauty without interest in the formal framework are welcome to jump to Section 4.
 For all others, we will first provide a short introduction to weighted committee games (Section 2).
-These games generalize traditional weighted voting from binary majority decisions to social choice from any finite number of options.
-We explain the pertinent generalization of the Penrose-Banzhaf power index and how this can literally provide colorful insights into how voting weights determine voters' influence on collective decisions (Section 3).
-Possible economic and political implications are briefly pointed out in Section 5.
+These games generalize traditional weighted voting from binary majority decisions to social choice from any finite num-